SergiuPavel2804/Budget-Control-App/README.md

 <img src="Media/Forecast.jpeg" alt="Home Screen" width="350" height="700">

 # TO RUN
-In order to run, you must install Android Studio, XAMPP Control Panel, start Apache and MySQL and change the IpV4 Adress of the localhost into your adress
+In order to run, you must install Android Studio, XAMPP Control Panel, start Apache and MySQL and change the Root URL with your IPV4 adress at DBConstants.java